ronmichel/koboldcpp-rocm/README.md

 ### Compiling on Linux (Manual Method)
 - To compile your binaries from source, clone the repo with `git clone https://github.com/LostRuins/koboldcpp.git`
-- A makefile is provided, simply run `make`.
+- A makefile is provided, simply run `make` (when compiling, you can set the number of parallel jobs with the `-j` flag).
 - Optional Vulkan: Link your own install of Vulkan SDK manually with `make LLAMA_VULKAN=1`
 - Optional CLBlast: Link your own install of CLBlast manually with `make LLAMA_CLBLAST=1`
 - Note: for these you will need to obtain and link OpenCL and CLBlast libraries.